qbead/qbeadWebsite/content/book/animation.md

 We will later even learn how to make commands of our own.
 </span></span>
 Commands are special directions that ask the computer to complete a task.
-The rest of the small piece code depicted above ensures that the number of milliseconds given by `millis()` is stored somewhere: in the variable we have named `t` (you can use more descriptive names if you wish).
+The rest of the small piece of code depicted above ensures that the number of milliseconds given by `millis()` is stored somewhere: in the variable we have named `t` (you can use more descriptive names if you wish).
 We also had to specify the type of the variable (`int` as in "integer") because otherwise our computer will get confused.

 <!--FIGURE: An image showing the type and name on the lhs, and the expression on the rhs, stressing the rigidity of this syntax.-->